 Is there a way to save on groceries every month?
 For me I like to look at local ads and compare prices, snag coupons or even more convenient use an app on my phone!

 Creating a Grocery Budget is simple within your over all budget.

-- Plan your meals – breakfast, lunch and dinner along with snacks
+- Plan and write down your meals – breakfast, lunch and dinner along with snacks

 - Plan a meal rotation that works with in your family (monthly or 2-3 months cycle)